Chris Muller

 • Standing Standard Project Committee 62.1 – Ventilation for Acceptable Indoor Air Quality, the Research and Education subcommittee, and co-authored the ASHRAE Standard 62.1 User’s Manual.

-• Standing Standard Project Committee 145 – Test Methods for Assessing Performance of Gas Phase Air Cleaning Equipment (published first industry standards for assessing the performance of gas phase air filtration systems media and equipment).
+• Standing Standard Project Committee 145 – Test Methods for Assessing Performance of Gas Phase Air Cleaning Equipment

 • Technical Committee 9.9 – Mission Critical Facilities, Technology Spaces and Electronic Equipment

-• Technical committee 9.11 – Clean Spaces
+• Technical Committee 9.11 – Clean Spaces

 • Technical Resource Group TRG4.IAQ – Indoor Air Quality Procedure Development

-Member of the International Scientific Committee for the ASHRAE IAQ Conference Malaysia 2010: Airborne Infection Control – Ventilation, IAQ & Energy and the 7th International Building Physics Conference (Syracuse, New York, USA).
+Member of the International Scientific Committee for the ASHRAE IAQ Conference Malaysia 2010: Airborne Infection Control – Ventilation, IAQ & Energy, and the 7th International Building Physics Conference (Syracuse, New York, USA).
 Served on the Scientific Program Committee of the Environmental Health 2013 Conference (Basel, Switzerland).

 Current Chair of the International Society of Automation 71 committee on Environmental Conditions for Process Measurement and Control Systems and was responsible for updating Standard 71.04 on Airborne Contaminants to account for the changes in electronic equipment and their reliability brought about by global “lead-free” (REACH) manufacturing regulations.